vedantchandra/wdtools/docs/install.rst

    cd ~/YourDirectoryPath/
    git clone https://github.com/vedantchandra/wdtools.git

 You can replace the first line with any directory of your choice.
-It may be convenient to keep it in a high level directory to make it accesible to all your projects.

-Next, navigate to this directory and simply run ``python setup.py install``.
+Next, navigate to this directory and run ``python setup.py install``.
 This should install the required dependencies and add ``wdtools`` to your Python path.
 If you use ``conda``, make sure to execute this command within the ``conda`` environment you want to use ``wdtools`` within.
 All the required dependencies are also listed in the ``requirements.txt`` file in the repository.

-Once installed, you can simply add the following line to your Python projects to import wdtools into your workspace:
+Once installed, you can add the following line to your Python projects to import wdtools into your workspace:

 .. code-block:: python